stevecalla/hiKamp/README.md

 ## Acceptance Criteria
 ```
 As an outdoors-inclined man or woman, I want to find campsite information quick and easy.

-Information that includes weather, location, amentities, whether it's by reservation or first come first serve, and information about accessibility.
+I'm interested in weather, location, amentities, reservability (whether the campground is by reservation or first come first serve), and information about accessibility.

 When I go to the HiKamp app.
 Then I am presented with a map and a search bar.